 The new order shall be followed in the same fashion as the first rotation and shall continue through the last game of the season.

-The continuation of the batting rotation described above shall not be required during the AAA playoffs.
+The continuation of the batting rotation described above shall not be required during playoffs.

 DEFENSIVE SCHEDULING AND DEFENSE